 Annual influenza immunisation reduces by about 50% the development of severe respiratory complications and hospitalisation or death from both respiratory disease and all causes (Nichol 1994, Poole 2006) [evidence level I].
 The vaccine used in Australia does not contain a live virus and cannot cause an infection.
 Adverse effects include a sore arm the following day and possibly a mild fever and arthralgia at five to eight days caused by the immune response.
 The vaccine usually contains three strains (2A and 1B), which are adjusted annually based on epidemiological data.
-It should be given in early autumn to all patients with moderate to severe COPD (Nichol 1994), (Poole 2006).
-A second immunisation in winter increases antibody levels (NHLBI/WHO Workshop Report April 2001).
+It should be given in early autumn to all patients with moderate to severe COPD (Nichol 1994, Poole 2006).
+A second immunisation in winter increases antibody levels (Global Initative for Chronic Obstructive Lung Disease 2016).